Ram-N/ParaSight/README.md

 1. `main.js` initializes the game on window load
 2. Game data is loaded from JSON files
+3. Game randomly selects 3 clues to show initially
-3. Player selects a vowel to reveal in hidden words
+4. Player selects a vowel to reveal in hidden words
-4. Player guesses words based on clues
+5. Player guesses words based on clues
+6. After each guess (right or wrong), one more clue is revealed
-5. Score updates based on correct/incorrect guesses
+7. Score updates based on correct/incorrect guesses
-6. Game ends when all words are found
+8. Game ends when all words are found

 ## Key Features

 - Random paragraph selection
 - Vowel-based word masking
 - Points system with penalties
+- Progressive clue revealing (starting with 3 random clues)
 - Crossword-style clues
 - Visual feedback for guesses
 - End-game statistics